SEO agency in Germany with expertise in keyword research

 At this stage of keyword research, it is important not to get mired in detail but to focus on combining two to three keywords in the title of the page.
 Additional niches can then be incorporated when creating the content.
 If, for example, optimization is being carried out for the keyword ‘hotel on Lake Garda’, a hotel provider or comparison service might consider using the following secondary keyword combinations:

 - 5 star hotel Lake Garda

 - Wellness hotel Lake Garda

-For search engine optimization purposes and for the product at hand, the website operator must now decide whether they wish to create multiple individual landing pages or whether the majority of topics can be represented on a single landing page and a filter selection approach applied.
+Taking into account search engine optimization factors and the product at hand, the website operator must now decide whether to create multiple individual landing pages or whether the majority of topics can be represented on a single landing page and a filter selection option applied.
 An argument can be made for both options on the basis of the search volume.
-As such, the question must always be: “Am I satisfying the intention of the user?”
+As such, the guiding question must always be: ‘Am I satisfying the intention of the user?’
 This is the key consideration that should underpin the creation of any landing page.

 Tools for businesses or agencies performing keyword research in Germany

-It’s not always necessary to use paid-for tools in the first instance – a smart initial round of research can also be accomplished with their free counterparts.
-Among other things, the Google Suggest and “related queries” functions from Google provide a respectable starting point.
+It’s not always necessary to use paid-for tools from the outset; a meaningful initial round of research can also be accomplished with their free counterparts.
+Among other things, the Google Suggest and ‘Related queries’ functions from Google provide a respectable starting point.
 Other tools include:

 - Google Keyword Planner

 That said, businesses who wish to make use of Google-independent tools while still enjoying access to a solid pool of data should look to the professional tools often used by SEO agencies.
 Examples of paid-for providers include: